Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/invoke-applications.md

 # Invoke Applications

-Applications can be invoked in three following ways.

-### Test UI call
+You can use on the following APIs to send prediction requests to your application:

+## Web-UI `Test` button

-You can perform a test request to the application from UI interface.
-Open a desired application and press `Test` button.
-Internally it will generate dummy input data from model's contract and send an HTTP-request to API endpoint.
+You can send a test request to the application from UI interface.
+Just open an application and press `Test` button.
+We will generate dummy input data based on your model's contract and send an HTTP-request to API endpoint.

-### HTTP API call
+## HTTP API

 You can reach your application with an HTTP-request.
-Send a `POST` request to `http://<host>/gateway/applications/{applicationName}/{applicationSignature}`.
+Send a `POST` request to `http://<host>/gateway/application/{applicationName}`.

-Note, when you create a `pipeline` application, Serving internally infers a contract.
-It performs validation that every stage is compatible with it's siblings, and creates a contract with the same signature name, as the application name. `singular` applications by default use their explicitly defined signatures.

-### gRPC API call

-You can define a gRPC client on your side, establish insecure connection with `http://<host>` and make a call to `Predict` method.
-We provide an example Python client.
+## GRPC API

+In order to send a prediction GRPC request you need to create a specific client.
+Gateway service exposes a `PredictionService` endpoint, so you can use it's client.

 ```python
 import grpc